STAM Torah scrolls & Sefer Torah projects, tefillin, mezuzah scrolls and megillah scrolls from Israel

 Cause A:

 1. Often the retzuah is not expertly inserted and the upper edges and occasionally the center surface are frayed.
-No need to worry about scuffing.
 Even when it is inserted with proper care the Nusach Sephard knot used by Chassidim and Sepharadim may fray since the entire loop has to be drawn through a tight passageway.

 2. The retzuah is wrapped too tightly around the arm or the plastic case.
 While leather naturally contracts and expands to a limited degree, paint does not have this property and will crack.

 3. The retzuah rests too snugly or rubs against the plastic case.
-(See image 9.)
 This is common with the knot and loop of the arm retzuah.

 4. The retzuah naturally rubs against the bayit and against itself and paint gradually wears off.